Links

 Use the Blur option on fields that require a certain format to ensure validation is not triggered until the user has completed the data input.
 EG Email field

-Value is required within the field before the form is submitted or the user progresses to the next page of a Wizard form.
+The Required setting is represented by a red asterisk next to the field label and forces the user to enter a value before the form is submitted or the user progresses to the next page of a Wizard form.

 Upon submission, a query is done on the back end to ensure the data entered into the field is unique.